rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 # Opening a Win32 Window

-Alright, if we wanna draw a triangle, we have to have a window to draw the triangle in.

-Uh, how do we do that?
-For the sake of the lesson, let's imagine I don't know how to do that.
+On Windows, the C oriented API is called "Win32".

+There's also some C++ oriented APIs for interacting with Windows as well (called COM and WinRT).

+It's *much* easier for Rust to bind to and interact with a C oriented API than a C++ oriented API, so we'll start with just using Win32 to interact with Windows.

 ## Search The Web

+Okay, for the sake of the lesson let's pretend that *even I* don't know what to do.

-Okay so we don't know what to do, let's ask the internet nicely.
+Let's start by asking the internet nicely.
 Something like ["open a window win32"](https://duckduckgo.com/?q=open+a+window+win32) sounds right.
 Hey look, that [first result](https://docs.microsoft.com/en-us/windows/win32/learnwin32/creating-a-window) is straight from Microsoft.
 It's a whole little tutorial on how to open a window.